Frequently asked questions about Egg yolk tempera

 Can you use egg oil tempera for stencil painting?

-Which twig varnish is the best?
+Which knotting varnish is best?

 Where do you get your linseed oil from?